ariga/atlas-action/README.md

 * `dry-run` - Print SQL without executing it.
 Either "true" or "false".
 * `revisions-schema` - The name of the schema containing the revisions table.
 * `to-version` - The target version to apply migrations to.
 Mutually exclusive with `amount`.
 * `tx-mode` - Transaction mode to use.
 Either "file", "all", or "none".
-Default is "file".
 * `url` - The URL of the target database.
 For example: `mysql://root:pass@localhost:3306/dev`.
 * `working-directory` - Atlas working directory.
 Default is project root
 * `config` - The URL of the Atlas configuration file.
 By default, Atlas will look for a file